Joint Score-Threshold Optimization for Interpretable Risk Assessment

+In the extreme partial supervision setting, where certain categories lack any labeled examples, the optimization faces a fundamental challenge: without training instances to anchor middle categories, the objective may collapse thresholds to eliminate these categories entirely.
+While this maximizes performance on labeled extremes, it defeats the clinical purpose of having gradated risk levels that guide differential interventions.
+Consider the common scenario where only extreme cases can be reliably labeled: $k^*_i \in \{1, K\}$ for all training instances.
+An optimizer focused solely on separating these extremes might set $\tau_1 \approx \tau_2 \approx \cdots \approx \tau_{K-1}$, effectively collapsing all middle categories.
+This would achieve optimal separation on training data but produce a binary classifier rather than the desired ordinal tool.

-\begin{enumerate} \item \textbf{Incumbent-based}: Use the gap from existing validated tools (e.g., JHFRAT has $\Delta_{\min} = 8$ points between Low and High thresholds) \item \textbf{Cross-validation}: On a held-out set with known middle-category examples, select $\Delta_{\min}$ that maximizes classification performance \item \textbf{Clinical reasoning}: Set based on meaningful score differences (e.g., requiring at least 2-3 risk factors to differ between Low and High) \end{enumerate} For $K > 3$ categories, we can impose similar constraints on consecutive gaps or the total range, depending on which categories lack supervision.
+Therefore, to maintain clinically meaningful risk stratification without fabricating labels for unlabeled categories, we impose minimum gap constraints per \eqref{eq:mip-mono}, where $\delta > 0$ ensures all categories maintain meaningful width.
+This parameter can be set through several approaches.
+In the case where we are optimizing an existing tool, we can utilize the existing tool's threshold gaps.
+For example, if the incumbent assessment tool has a gap of 8 points between low-risk and high-risk thresholds, we set $\delta = 8$.
+On a held-out set with known middle-category examples, we can select $\delta$ via cross-validation to maximize classification performance.
+Alternatively, we can apply clinical reasoning to set meaningful score differences (e.g., requiring at least 2--3 risk factors to differ between Low and High categories).
+For $K > 3$ categories, we can impose similar constraints on consecutive gaps or the total range, depending on which categories lack supervision.